kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 ### MachinePoolMachines support

 A provider can opt-in to MachinePool Machines (MPM).
 With MPM machines all the replicas in a MachinePool are represented by a Machine & InfraMachine.
-This enables core CAPI to perform common operations on single machines (and their Nodes), such as draining a node before scale down, integration with Cluster Autoscaler and also machine healthchecks.
+This enables core CAPI to perform common operations on single machines (and their Nodes), such as draining a node before scale down, integration with Cluster Autoscaler and also [MachineHealthChecks].

-If you want to adopt MPM then you MUST have a `status.infrastructureMachineKind` field and the field must contain the resource kind of the InfraMachine that represent the replicas in the pool.
+If you want to adopt MPM then you MUST have an `status.infrastructureMachineKind` field and the field must contain the resource kind that represents the replicas in the pool.
+This is usually named InfraMachine if machine pool machines are representable like regular machines, or InfraMachinePoolMachine in other cases.
 For example, for the AWS provider the value would be set to `AWSMachine`.

-By opting in an infra provider is expected to create a InfraMachine for every replica in the pool.
-The lifecycle of these InfraMachines must be managed so that when scale up or scale down happens the list of InfraMachines is representative.
+By opting in, the infra provider is expected to create a InfraMachine for every replica in the pool.
+The lifecycle of these InfraMachines must be managed so that when scale up or scale down happens, the list of InfraMachines is kept up to date.

 ```go
 type FooMachinePoolStatus struct {